WordPress/gutenberg/docs/reference-guides/data/data-core-edit-site.md

 ### hasPageContentFocus

-Whether or not the editor allows only page content to be edited.
+Whether the site editor allows only page content blocks to be edited, as opposed to any surrounding template entities or template parts.

 _Parameters_